 If you didn’t enable activity logs, then you will need to configure logs to forward to the Event Hub.
 We’ve provided a templates for this process as well.
 See Forwarding Azure logs to the Event Hub.

 Once the Azure Function is deployed, it listens for logs from the Event Hub.
-If the Event Hub isn’t receiving any logs, you can configure your resources and resource groups to send their logs to the Event Hub.
+If the Event Hub isn’t receiving any logs, you will need to configure your resources and resource groups to send their logs to the Event Hub.
 For most Azure resources, this can be done by creating diagnostic settings.
 You can also send system and application logs from virtual machines to the Event Hub.

 We provide a template that will automatically configure Azure resources to send their logs to the Event Hub.
 To use that template, you first need to create a managed identity with the permissions required to access the Azure resources and logs.
 (We also provide a template that will create the managed identity for you.)